 All bin collections are running as normal.
 The Household Waste and Recycling Centre (HWRC) at Millbrook will remain open to those with pre-booked time slots.
 You can find all our service updates online including the latest on bins and recycling.

 All of our parks and open spaces are open for use.
-Certain facilities are temporarily closed from 5 November 2020 but public toilets are open in several locations.
+Certain facilities may be closed due to current restrictions but public toilets are open in several locations.
 Please read our latest parks and open spaces updates for more information.

 Please see our coronavirus pages for all of the council's information on the support and advice available to you, as well as all the updates on our local response to coronavirus.
 This includes the latest updates on the services and venues